-- 30 In addition to the projects listed as high priorities, EFRAG proposes financial instruments with ESG features and their treatment under IFRS 9 as an additional, urgent project. - 31 This issue is currently treated under the Post-Implementation Review of IFRS 9, but this might take several years to complete.
-EFRAG requests that this issue is lifted from PIR IFRS 9 and treated as an urgent issue separately. - 32 The scopes of all of the above projects are described in Attachment A and in paragraphs 34 to 45 below. - 33 Attachment B to this letter contains EFRAG's assessment for both the other projects contained in the IASB's RFI and additional projects not included in the IASB's RFI, which have been considered to have medium or low priority for inclusion into the IASB's work plan for 2022 to 2026.
+- (f) Variable and contingent consideration (medium project). - 30 EFRAG notes that the projects that received the biggest support from its European constituents are connecting financial and sustainability reporting, crypto-assets and liabilities and intangibles. - In addition to the projects listed as high priorities, EFRAG proposes financial instruments with ESG features and their treatment under IFRS 9 as an additional, urgent project. - 3532 This issue is currently treated under the Post-Implementation Review of IFRS 9, but this might take several years to complete.
+EFRAG requests that this issue is lifted from PIR of IFRS 5);IFRS 9 and treated as an urgent issue separately. - (a) Intangible assets; - · Statement of cash flows and related matters; and - (b) Variable and contingent consideration. - 36 The other seven projects with high priority for the IASB's Agenda include the following (projects are presented in alphabetical order): - (a) Digital reporting; - (b) Dynamic risk management other than for interest rate by banks; - (c) Going concern; - (d) Hedge accounting for insurers: - (e) Operating segments; - (f) Other comprehensive income^{††}; and - (g) Supply chain financing (including reverse factoring)-; - 3733 The scopes of all of the above projectprojects are described in Attachment A and in paragraphs 42 to 0 below. - Attachment B to this letter contains EFRAG's assessment for both the other projects contained in the IASB's RFI and additional projects not included in the IASB's RFI, which have been considered to have medium or low priority for inclusion into the IASB's work plan for 2022 to 2026.
 Attachment C to this letter contains scope descriptions of some projects which have been considered to have a medium priority.